Shajwan-Namiq/my-capstone-app/README.md

 ###### Separate new products at home page by depending on the categories
 ###### Subscribe section
 ###### React Carousel Slider Component using REACT HOOKS
-###### contact page(embeding map +  form validation, and reset functionality is handled by react-hook-form.
+###### Contact page(embeding map +  form validation, and reset functionality is handled by react-hook-form.
 Once a user submits a valid form, EmailJS is used to send out an email of the completed contact form).
 ###### Login and registration
-###### using formik for subscribe functionality
+###### Using formik for subscribe functionality